DPPetrov/Projects/README.md

 ##1.1 What is the program about?

-"Coffee Machine" is created in Java, and it's Purpose if to show off understanding of basic and fundamental concepts of the language - variables, conditional statements, loops, switch-cases, global variables, global classes, exception handling.
+"Coffee Machine" is created in Java using InteliJ 2022 and it's Purpose if to show off understanding of basic and fundamental concepts of the language - variables, conditional statements, loops, switch-cases, global variables, global classes, exception handling.
 The program is based on my own epxperience and understanding of methods and classes.